My Ginger Garlic Kitchen

 What is Masala chaas?

 Masala chaas is the spiced North Indian buttermilk.
 This is a light refreshing salty drink packed with a good punch of coriander and mint.
 Everybody loves this healthy, refreshingly delicious, and flavourful summer cooler.
 Anyways, who doesn’t like summer coolers?
-Also in a traditional sense, Chaas is the best way to beat the heat and to rehydrate ourselves.

-I guess people prefer to drink it during summers because it hydrates, cools our bodies and maintains the body heat at the correct level which is a must for hot Indian summer.
 Well, if you ask me, I would say nobody should wait for a season or a reason to consume this healthy summer drink made with buttermilk.
 I won’t mind having it anytime of the year because of its good digestive properties. 🙂

 Love homemade flavoured drinks?
 Then you would also love easy these recipes: haldi doodh, rose milk, date milk, masala doodh, ginger milk, I just adore this Indian kesar milk.

 In India, drinking this chaas after summer lunch is a tradition in many families.
 It was in my family too.
 And I still do it during summers wherever I am.
 However, summer is the time when I prefer to drink more fluids, than eating full meals.
-I can simply live on drinks on such days.

 Fresh juices, milkshakes, smoothies, mocktails, buttermilk, and coconut water — are the elements of my survival kit.
 My main criteria is to consume lots and lots of fluids to keep myself hydrated.

-Coming back to Chaas, you can make it with just natural creamy or fat-free yogurt, water, and few spices, herbs, ginger and green chilies.
-It can’t really get any simpler.
 Since I am still suffering from a mild cold, so I did not add any ice this time, but you can surely add ice cubes to this spiced chaas to get a much more cooler feel.

 You may also like these other recipes: